edwinb/Idris2-boot/TypeDD.md

 In `Average.idr`, add:

     import Data.Strings -- for `words`
     import Data.List -- for `length` on lists

 In `AveMain.idr` and `Reverse.idr` add:

     import System.REPL -- for 'repl'

 Chaoter 3
 ---------

-TODO
+Unbound implicits have multiplicity 0, so we can't match on them at run-time.
+Therefore, in `Matrix.idr`, we need to change the type of `createEmpties` and `transposeMat` so that the length of the inner vector is available to match on:

+    createEmpties : {n : _} -> Vect n (Vect 0 elem)
+    transposeMat : {n : _} -> Vect m (Vect n elem) -> Vect n (Vect m elem)

 Chaoter 4
 ---------